Viter-0/armada/README.md

 ## Contributing

-Armada thrives on community collaboration.
 If you want to suggest features, report bugs, or contribute code, don't hesitate to reach out or create an issue.